If your team needs process

 Track progress without noise

+See a clean view of progress without burndown charts or ticket gymnastics.
 Every update answers one thing: are we on track for this sprint's intent?

 Track without noise